Utilities in JRButils for MICRO FOCUS v24

 This program may be used to lum enable users en masse, remove lum enabled status, and to display whether users are fully, partially, or not lum enabled.

-This is an NLM for NetWare and a daemon for OES Linux which monitors changes to users’ “Home Directory” attributes.
+This is a daemon for OES Linux which monitors changes to users’ “Home Directory” attributes.
 It is intended for use where users are created via LDAP which can set the “Home Directory” attribute but cannot create the home directory.
 Upon detecting a change, makehome can create the home directory and may also:

 - Assign rights